mckeon-ben/particle-pushers/README.md

 ## Available Pushers

-All numerical methods are second-order accurate.
+All lab frame pushers are second-order accurate in the lab frame time step $\Delta t$, while comoving frame pushers are second-order accurate in the proper time step $\Delta \tau$.

 ### Lab frame